bc/retina/install.md

 Install
 =====

-Developed and tested on R 3.1.1 with Windows 7, Windows 8, Ubuntu 13.04 Linux, Mac OS X 10.9.3.
+Developed and tested on R 3.1.1 with Windows 8.1

 ####1.
 Setup:
 ##### Windows